connorb62/Rain-Gauge/README.md

 ***
 # Installation
 Please read the following carefully.
 Rain Gauge makes use of text files to store and log user and gauge information.
-When installing the application to the Programs folder, these files become inaccessible.
-Please make sure you install the application to outside system folders.
-A preferable installation location would be `Documents`.
+When installing the application to the Programs folder, these files become inaccessible (Only when installed for all users).
+This issue can be avoided by installing the application for the current user only.
 To install Rain Gauge, locate the installer `Rain Gauge vX.X.X.X Installer` `.exe` file and run it.

 ***